 Natural intelligences (NIs) thrive in a dynamic world - they learn quickly, sometimes with only a few samples.
-In contrast, Artificial intelligence (AI) has achieved supra (-human) level performance in certain AI settings, typically dependent on a prohibitive amount of training samples and computational power.
+In contrast, artificial intelligences (AIs) typically learn with a prohibitive number of training samples and computational power.
 What design principle difference between NI and AI could contribute to such a discrepancy?
-Here, we propose an angle based on a simple observation from NIs: post-development, neuronal connections in the brain rarely see polarity switch.
-We demonstrate with simulations that if weight polarities are adequately set a priori, then networks learn with less time and data.
-We extend such findings onto image classification tasks and demonstrate that fixed polarity, not weight, is a more effective medium for knowledge transfer between networks.
+Here, we investigate the role of weight polarity: development processes initialize NIs with advantageous polarity configurations; as NIs grow and learn, synapse magnitudes update, yet polarities are largely kept unchanged.
+We demonstrate with simulation and image classification tasks that if weight polarities are adequately set a priori, then networks learn with less time and data.
 We also explicitly illustrate situations in which a priori setting the weight polarities is disadvantageous for networks.
 Our work illustrates the value of weight polarities from the perspective of statistical and computational efficiency during learning.

-1 Introduction
+1. Introduction

-Natural intelligences (NIs), including animals and humans, thrive in a dynamic world.
-Often, NIs learn quickly with just a few samples.
-Artificial intelligences (AIs), specifically deep neural networks (DNNs), can now compete with or even surpass humans in certain tasks, e.g., GO playing (Silver et al., 2017), object recognition (Russakovsky et al., 2015), protein folding analysis (Jumper et al., 2021), etc. However, DNN is only capable of achieving such when a prohibitive amount of data and training resources are available.
-Such a gap on learning speed and data efficiency between NI and AI has baffled and motivated many AI researchers.
+Natural intelligences (NIs), including those of animals and humans, are able to learn and adapt rapidly in real world environments with limited samples.
+Artificial intelligences (AIs), specifically deep neural networks (DNNs), can now compete with or even surpass humans in certain tasks, e.g., the game GO (Silver et al., 2017), object recognition (Russakovsky et al., 2015), protein folding analysis (Jumper et al., 2021), etc. However, a DNN is only capable of such achievements when prohibitive amounts of data and training resources are available.
+Such gaps in learning speed and data efficiency between NI and AI have baffled and motivated many AI researchers.
 A subfield of AI is dedicated to achieving few-shot learning using DNNs (Hoffer & Ailon, 2015; van der Spoel et al., 2015; Vinyals et al., 2016; Snell et al., 2017; Finn et al., 2017).
-Many research teams have achieved amazing performances on benchmark datasets (Lazarou et al., 2022; Bendou et al., 2022).
+Many research teams have achieved high performance on benchmark datasets (Lazarou et al., 2022; Bendou et al., 2022).
 However, the products of such engineering efforts greatly deviate from the brain.
-What are the design principle differences between NIs and AIs that contribute to such a learning efficiency gap?
-In this paper, we propose one possiblility of such a design difference - we could move AI one step closer to NI-level learning efficiency by applying just one simple design principle from NI.
+What are the design principle differences between NIs and AIs that contribute to such a gap in learning efficiency?
+In this paper, we propose two possible design differences under one theme: weight polarity.